hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who live in faith, and all they read believe.
 >
-> All are not bargains, tho' they may appear,
+> All are not bargains, though they may appear,
 >
 > For many buy good pennyworths too dear.
 >